Amir-Shamsi/tocode/README.md

 my_array = tocode.literal_eval(my_array, no_string_quotation=True)
 """
-  if some of the strings don't have quotation set `no_string_quotation` to True otherwise set it to False or leave it.
+  if some of the strings don't have quotation set `no_string_quotation` to True otherwise, set it to False or leave it.
 """
 # will return the list into a python list
 ```